-Location Cost
+ъ.
+Cost

-р. с.
+c.
 Schedule (to accommodate my schedule)

+d.
 Availability (when the course was available to be taken)

 Other (Please specify)

 feel this class has prepared you with the information needed to be a safe, defensive, and ous driver?

 (a.)
 Yes

+b.
 No

+c.
 I feel somewhat prepared.

 I feel prepared but wanted to learn more.

 Did you ur instructor(s) present information clearly and in an interesting manner?

 (a.)
 Yes

 b.
-No Savatinas
+No

-C. Sometimes
+c.
+Sometimes

 Was th e pace of the course adequate?

-(a.)
-Yes, the pace was just right.
+$(\widetilde{a}.)$ Yes, the pace was just right.

+b.
 The pace was too slow.

-C. The pace was too fast.
+c.
+The pace was too fast.

 Was th ere any topic you feel should have been covered more in depth?

 a.
 Yes,

-Approximation and the second No.
+6.)
+No.

 Was th ere anything on the final examination or Permit test that you felt was not covered adequately?

 a.
 Yes,

 (b.)
 No.

 Any su ggestions for improvements?

+Ally Su bbestions for improvements.

 Any co mpliments/positives you would like to share?

--1 liked how my teacher made it fun.
+I liked now my teacher made it fun.

+TICA TOUT THE THEORY IN THE